kc-howe/Betti-Numbers/README.md

 ~~~
 These are the expected Betti numbers of the 3-ball.

-Additional examples regarding the 2-dimensional Klein bottle and torus are given in `examples.py`.
+Additional examples regarding the following spaces are provided in `examples.py`:
+- The 2-dimensional sphere
+- The klein bottle
+- The torus
+- The mobius strip